Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Introduction

 We now introduce our technical assumptions for later reference.

-\begin{assumption} Sufficient technical foundations have been established to: \begin{enumerate} \item Define the Fukaya category $\Fuk(X)_\lambda$ over $\Lambda$ and prove the operations satisfy the $A_\infty$-relations.
-Objects are Lagrangians $L$ equipped with analogous auxiliary data to the monotone case (the local system must now be $c$-filtered in the sense of \cref{defcfiltered}), plus a weak bounding cochain $b \in \CF^\mathrm{odd}(\LL, \LL)$ in sufficiently positive filtration level, whose curvature is $\lambda \in \Lambda$. \item Construct $\CO_\lambda : \QH^*(X) \to \HH^*(\Fuk(X)_\lambda)$ as a unital $\Lambda$-algebra homomorphism. \item Prove a generation criterion for summands of $\Fuk(X)_\lambda$ based on injectivity of
+\begin{assumption} Sufficient technical foundations have been established to \begin{enumerate}\itemsep=0pt \item Define the Fukaya category $\Fuk(X)_\lambda$ over $\Lambda$ and prove that the operations satisfy the $A_\infty$-relations.
+We assume moreover that the category is strictly unital.
+Objects are La\-gran\-gians~$L$ equipped with analogous auxiliary data to the monotone case (the local system must now be $c$-filtered in the sense of Definition~\ref{defcfiltered}), plus a weak bounding cochain~${b \in \CF^\mathrm{odd}\bigl(\LL, \LL\bigr)}$ in sufficiently positive filtration level, whose curvature is $\lambda \in \Lambda$. \item Construct $\CO_\lambda \colon \QH^*(X) \to \HH^*(\Fuk(X)_\lambda)$ as a unital $\Lambda$-algebra homomorphism.
+We assume that the construction can be made to land in strictly unital Hochschild cochains. \item Prove a generation criterion for summands of $\Fuk(X)_\lambda$ based on injectivity of